Download current membership application download here.

 How does one trace their ancestry to an enslaved person?

 Starting with yourself, document your parents, grandparents, their parents, and so on, going back as far as you can, through interviews with parents and older relatives.
 You can use this document to record your progress.
-Using online genealogical databases, such as familysearch.org, ancestry.com, and Fold3.com, locate documentation, such as census data, and birth, death and marriage certificates, substantiating each generation.
-Some people will be able to use family histories, including wills, and stories, such as slave narratives to go beyond available documentation.
+Using online genealogical databases, such as familysearch.org, ancestry.com, and Fold3.com, locate documentation, such as census data, and birth, death and marriage certificates, substantiating dates for each generation.
+Some people will be able to use family histories, ship manifests, slave narratives, wills, newspaper articles, and other information.
 These are all acceptable as documentation to prove lineage.
-Consider joining genealogical societies like the African American Genealogical Historical Society to help with your research.
+Consider joining genealogical societies like the Afro-American Genealogical Historical Society to help with your research.

 Use our worksheet to help document your ancestry.
 All birth dates shall be supported by birth certificates or other evidence, naming both parents’ and child’s full date of birth.
 Proof must clearly tie each generation to the preceding one.
 Acceptable proof includes birth and death certificates, wills, probate records, Bible records, church records, court records, and census records.
 Please identify all family members that served in the United States military, documenting the branch, dates of service, capacity, and name of the war.